qcr/benchbot_eval/README.md

 }
 ```

+All detections are given as a dictionary defining the object.
+The value of "class" is given as a string and must match one in the class list given in the class list at the top of the page.
+The "confidence" provided is the confidence the system has that the class given is correct.
+The "centroid" and "extent" define the location of the detected object

+**Important!** values for the centroid and extent of the detection are given in metres and are in global coordinates.
+Extent defines the absolute length of the bounding box along the x, y, and z axes and not the distance from the centroid to the bounding box edge.

 ### Scene Change Detection Format Differences
 While mostly following the format given above, some slight differences exist for scene change detection.